magec/nomad-packfile/README.md

 packages can be reused and parametrized.

 ## Why another tool on top of that?
-Even though packages are declarative by themselves, their 'inistantaions' are not.
+Even though packages are declarative by themselves, their *instantaions* are not.

 This is because `nomad-pack` permits you to set up variables when running, etc. Moreover, you cannot define a set of packages to be deployed to the same or different environments.